pchiorean/Indentz/docs/FILES.md

 `PageMarginsFromSelection.jsx`     |    ⌥F3 | Sets the page margins to the selected objects bounds
-`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document `HW.jsx`                           |   ⇧F10 | Labels the selected objects 'HW' and adds a 10% bottom guide on all spreads **Align**                                   |
+`GuidesAdd.jsx`                    |        | Adds guides on pages' edges and inner centers or selected objects' edges `GuidesDelete.jsx`                 |        | Deletes all guides from the document **Align**                                   |
 `AlignToTL.jsx`                    |   Num7 | Aligns the selected objects to the top-left of the **Align To** setting `AlignToT.jsx`                     |   Num8 | Aligns the selected objects to the top of the **Align To** setting